Z-Bolt/OctoScreen/README.md

 Installation
 ------------

-A seperate install guide [Setting Up OctoScreen and Your Display](https://github.com/Z-Bolt/OctoScreen/wiki/Setting-Up-OctoScreen-and-Your-Display), has been posted.
+A seperate install guide, [Setting Up OctoScreen and Your Display](https://github.com/Z-Bolt/OctoScreen/wiki/Setting-Up-OctoScreen-and-Your-Display) has been posted to the wiki.
+Please consult this guide for setting up OctoScreen and configuring your display.

 Configuration